carstenwindler/green-it/README.md

 - [GreenFrame](https://greenframe.io/) - A SaaS solution that measures the CO2 emissions of any web application, regardless of its client and server technology
 - [Electricity Maps](https://app.electricitymaps.com/map) - Interactive Map for Electricity Maps data
 - [Climate Trace](https://climatetrace.org) - Independent Greenhouse Gas Emissions Tracking.
 Using AI to gather emission data from thousands of sources.

+## Courses
+- [Green Software for Practitioners](https://learn.greensoftware.foundation/) - Learn the basic concepts a software practitioner needs to know to build, maintain and run greener applications.
+A course by the Green Software Foundation.